TheWicha/My-app-repo/README.md

 # My-app-repo

-Welcome to My App Repo where Im creating my prototype app.
+Welcome to My App Repo where I'm creating my prototype app.
-It's blog page with listed setup
-Including:
+It's a blog page, and here is my setup:
   -Node
   -Express
   -React